 We have to have a valid lawful basis in order to process your personal data.
 We will generally process your personal data in the following circumstances:

-- We need this information in order to take steps at your request prior to entering into a contract with you or for the performance of a contract to which you are a party.
+- We need this information in order to take steps at your request prior to entering into a contact with you or for the performance of a contract to which you are a party.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 Where we process your information under this lawful basis, we will specify legitimate interests accordingly.